majidyeganegi/BlenderVault/README.md

 ## Citation
 If you use or reference this project, please cite:
 Yeganegi, M. (2026).
 BlenderVault: Compression-only vaulted form-finding tool.

+## How to Cite
+Please cite this work as:
+Majid Yeganegi.
+(2026). *BlenderVault: Compression-only vaulted form-finding tool*.
+DOI: https://doi.org/10.5281/zenodo.18547295

 ##
 This repository supports an ongoing PhD-oriented research trajectory in